mcfrith/last-rna/last-long-reads.md

 We need to [index][lastdb] the genome before aligning things to it:

-    lastdb -P8 -uNEAR -R01 mydb genome.fa
+    lastdb -P8 -uNEAR mydb genome.fa

-* This will create several files with names starting in "mydb".
+This will create several files with names starting in "mydb".
+It will detect and lowercase simple repeats, but it won't "mask" them.

-* `-P8` tells it to use 8 processors: modify this as you wish.
+* `-P8` makes it faster by running 8 parallel threads, adjust as appropriate for your computer.
+This has no effect on the results.

 * `-uNEAR` tunes it for finding alignments with low rates of substitution (especially if they have high rates of insertion or deletion).

-* `-R01` makes it indicate "simple sequence" such as `atatatatatatat` by lowercase.
-(This information is used by `last-train`, and potentially other downstream analyses.)

 ### Option 2: Prepare a genome with repeat-masking